jonghkim/job-automation-index/README.md

 - python job_automation_index.py

 ## Acknowledgement
-The following MIT-licensed code, created by Frank Elavsky, was used to create interactive visualization for the map of automation.
-[Link](https://github.com/nuitrcs/kellogg_insight_city_automation)
+The following MIT-licensed code, created by Frank Elavsky, was used to create interactive visualization for the map of automation ([Link](https://github.com/nuitrcs/kellogg_insight_city_automation)).